Diarrhea

 Definition & Facts

-Diarrhea is loose, watery stools three or more times a day.
+Diarrhea is passing loose, watery stools three or more times a day or more than what’s normal for you.
 Diarrhea may be acute, persistent, or chronic.
 Acute diarrhea is more common than persistent or chronic diarrhea.
 Complications of diarrhea are dehydration and malabsorption.

 Symptoms & Causes